mattobrien415/blog/content/sport/sport_005.md

 ![mayweather](https://github.com/mobbSF/blog/blob/master/images/fosberry/mayweather.png?raw=true)

 I'm going to wrap it up because I want to keep this short.
-Thanks for reading; I hope it was worth it...and hope folks, no matter what level at your training you may be, feel comfortable thinking critically about what you do in the gym.
+Thanks for reading; I hope it was worth it.
+And hope that no matter what level at your training you may be, you feel comfortable thinking critically about what you do in the gym.
 Please comment below!